Room Addition Permit Requirements in Joliet, IL

 Post the permit card on site.
 Work begins.
 Schedule inspections at required stages (varies by project).
 Final inspection required before closing the permit.

-Timeline is based on Joliet's typical About 6 weeks permit processing time.
+Timeline is based on the typical about 6 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

 Check Now, Free →